-A survey of 2,600 banking customers in six African countries released by McKinsey in February showed 53 per cent of customers across the economic segments prefer either internet or mobile channels, compared to 26 per cent that prefers branch banking.
+A survey of 2,600 banking customers in six African countries released by McKinsey in February showed 53 per cent of customers across the economic segments prefer either the internet or mobile channels, compared to 26 per cent that prefers branch banking.

 The repayment period will be up to 30 days.
-Barclays Bank said customers will access instant loans of up to Sh150,000.
+Barclays Bank said customers would access instant loans of up to Sh150,000.
 A 6.17 per cent interest rate depending on one’s credit level will be applied on the loans.

 The digital platform is also available on USSD code for feature phone users.
 It is targeting SMEs and retail entrepreneurs.

 Safaricom has been profiting from operational flexibility, partnering with most of these firms to facilitate access of loans by customers through M-Pesa and offering customer credit information.

 Barclays bank has said the new online banking strategy offers saving opportunity, capital and access to the company’s insurance services to both customers and non-customers, with a critical focus on “young professionals and hustlers in need of growing their business.”

 It is this recognition of a continuous need for capital that has motivated Barclays Bank mobile banking to a revolutionary level where both USSD and online mobile banking platforms are available.